taskforge/cli/docs/lists/sqlite.rst

-SQLite List
+SQLite TaskList
 ===========

 A task list backed by a local sqlite database.

-Why Use the SQLite List
+Why Use the SQLite TaskList
 -----------------------

 The SQLite list is very fast, has 0 external dependencies, and is